zwigglers/s3stream/README.md

 # s3stream
-Thin wrapper to stream uploads and downloads from Amazon S3, from local filesystem or URLs
+Thin wrapper over existing libraries to standardize the interface for streaming uploads and downloads from Amazon S3, from local filesystem or URLs.

 ## Example usage
 ```js